-Clinical Assistant Professor, Biomedical and Health Information Sciences
+Clinical Associate Professor, Biomedical and Health Information Sciences

 1919 W. Taylor St., 232 AHSB